ZviRosenfeld/MinMaxSearch/README.md

 var engine =  new SearchEngine()
 {
     MaxDegreeOfParallelism = 2,
-    TimeOut = TimeSpan.FromMinutes(1),
     FavorShortPaths = true
 };
 var searchResult = engine.Search(startState, Player.Max, searchDepth, cancellationToken);
 ```

-### CancellationToken
-Many of the search methods can accept CancellationTokens.
-Please note that a canceled search will still rerun the best result it has found so far.

-*Please don't use the cancellationToken's CancelAfter or delay options.* Instead, set the SearchEngine's TimeOut field.

 ### SearchEngine options:
 SearchEngine can be configured with the following options: